moby/moby/docs/sources/installation/ubuntulinux.md

 in the United States.** Other sources of the Debian packages may be faster for you to install.

+First, check that your APT system can deal with `https`
+URLs: the file `/usr/lib/apt/methods/https` should exist.
+If it doesn’t, you need to install the package `apt-transport-https`.

+    [ -e /usr/lib/apt/methods/https ] || {
+      apt-get update
+      apt-get install apt-transport-https
+    }

-First add the Docker repository key to your local keychain.
+Then, add the Docker repository key to your local keychain.

     sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 36A1D7869245C8950F966E92D8576A8BA88D21E9